MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

  `https://{DataPowerGateway}/{organizationName}/{catalogName}/mfpProvider/oauth2/authorize`

 ### Create a simple REST API to protect with MobileFirst
 Create a REST API.
-In this example it is called 'Details'.
+In this example it is called 'Branches'.
+We will add this to the 'Bank' product.
 See [Creating an invoke REST API definition](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.toolkit.doc/tutorial_apionprem_apiproxy.html).
 From the API Connect Designer:

 1. To create a REST API definition, click + Add and then click API under New.
 The "Add a new API" window opens.

 2. Configure the following parameters:

-	* **Title**: Details
+	* **Title**: Branches

-	* In the **Base Path** field: any value in this format: /details
+	* In the **Base Path** field: any value in this format: /branches

 	* Leave the **Version** field as 1.0.0.